mickey9012/mickey9012/README.md

 <h3 align="center">QA Engineer 🪆 </h3>

  I have successfully completed the nine-month Yandex.Practicum program and mastered the profession of QA Engineer.
-At the moment, I am considering the role of Junior QA engineer.
+At the moment, I am considering the role of QA engineer.

 Skills:
 - Qase